Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Partial Semigroups of Closed and Semi-Open Segments

 A similar construction on the free monoid $X^\ast$ and the set $X^\omega$ models the compositions of finite and infinite words, albeit in a simpler total setting.

-Next, in order to construct convolution algebras for finite and infinite behaviours, we need to encode algebras of finite and infinite segments as partial semigroups.
+Next, in order to construct convolution algebras for such mixed behaviours, we need to encode their algebras, and in particular those of closed and semi segments, as partial semigroups.
 To this end, we adapt the well known \emph{semidirect product} construction of two semigroups or monoids~\cite{CliffordP61}.